railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 	.. index::
 	   single: modules; portal_

-	A “user” is a physical person who's given access to the company's systems.
-Most employees are users but some users aren't employees: external partners can have access to parts of the system.
+	A “user” is a physical person who is given access to the company's systems.
+Most employees are users but some users are not employees: external partners can have access to parts of the system.

 Here are some examples of functions which depend on the accuracy of the employee list: